Updike Prize for Student Type Design

 The Daniel Berkeley Updike Collection was opened to the public in 1937, and Updike intended it to be a source of learning and inspiration to printers with a desire to elevate their craft through the study of the history of printing.
 The Updike Prize for Student Type Design was created in the same spirit, rewarding undergraduate and graduate students who make use of the Updike Collection in their creation of a new typeface or typeface family.

 Applicants must conduct at least one on-site visit to use type specimens in the Updike Collection within 24 months of the application deadline, and they must be enrolled in an undergraduate or graduate program during the time of their visit.
 Only one typeface family may be submitted per year, per entrant; re-submissions, especially of further refined typefaces, are encouraged.

 Applicants will retain full intellectual rights to the typefaces they submit for the competition.
 One use license will be granted to Providence Public Library for promotional purposes.

-Applications are due in September of each year and accepted on a rolling basis.
-The current deadline is 5:00 PM, 14 September 2018.
+Applications are due in September of every other year and accepted on a rolling basis.
+The current deadline is 5:00 PM, 10 September 2021.
 Applications may be submitted by email to firstname.lastname@example.org or by mail to: